-We decided to turn that conversation, with a lot of help from our favorite science cartoonist Ed Himelblau, into retro Halloween costumes based on our memories of things we used to do in the lab that don’t seem like such a great idea now.
-Enjoy…and if you have a few retro horror science costume ideas of your own you would like to add, feel free to comment.
+We turned to our favorite science cartoonist, Ed Himelblau, to ask for some retro Halloween costumes based on stories of things that used to be common in the lab that don’t seem like such a great idea now.
+Enjoy…and if you have a few retro horror science costume ideas of your own, please share them.

 Your bloggers at Promega Connections like Halloween.
 In the past we have reviewed our top scary blogs and provided lists of things to do with pumpkins and suggestions for what to do when you have too much leftover Halloween candy.
 This year we are jumping on the 2-sentence horror story bandwagon with a twist: the 2-sentence scary/funny lab story.
 Here are a few of our creations.
 If you have one of your own, leave it in the comments.